 Office Manager- West Coast

-Tracie came to NVW West Coast with an AAS in Business Management.
-She has over 17 years of experience working in an office environment and almost a decade of medical office administration and specializes in HIPAA management, customer service, collections, accounting and finance.
-Being raised up in Bend, she is a true ‘Bendite’ and has seen much progress and change over the years in Central Oregon.
-She loves outdoor adventures including camping, hiking and fishing with her five sons as well as long drives on the scenic Cascade Lakes Highway.
+Tracie is a mother of five boys and has a beautiful granddaughter.
+She has over 19 years of experience working in an office environment; with degrees in business management and accounting and over a decade of medical office administration.
+She is versed in HIPAA management, customer service, collections, accounting and finance.
+She was raised up in Bend, she is a true ‘Bendite’ and has seen much progress and change over the years in Central Oregon.
+She loves outdoor adventures including camping, hiking and fishing; as well as long drives on the scenic Cascade Lakes Highway.
 In her spare time, Tracie volunteers in local theater, sings in a band and loves the arts.
-Tracie truly enjoys managing the “hub” of the West Coast NVW operations and is excited to be a part of the New Vison Wilderness family.
+Tracie truly enjoys managing the “hub” of the West Coast NVW operations and is excited to be a part of the New Vision Wilderness family.

 TCTSY Yoga Facilitator, Administrative Assistant